tiendz2003/SiuuFaScore/README.md

 The app includes the following features:

-* Sports Matches: Users can view upcoming and past matches for football, basketball, and American football for the each round/38 rounds
+* Sports Matches: Users can view upcoming and past matches for football(PL,SERIA,LALIGA) for the each round/38 rounds
 * Team Details: Users can explore team information, including their name, logo, country, and current players.
 * Tournament Standings: Users can check tournament standings for various leagues and competitions.